frestoinc/EncryptionMail/README.md

 This simple app uses Exchange ActiveSync Protocol for email client/messaging.
 The app is able to send and read encrypted mail (.p7m) by signing and encrypting using ECC/RSA certs.
 The encryption and decryption uses certs obtain from an LDAP server and an external token(a card for example).
 You may change the how the encrption/decryption works by changing few parameters to read a soft cert for example.

 ## Sending:
--message formatted to S/MIME format
+- message formatted to S/MIME format
--byte message signed with your private ECC/RSA private key -signedData packed into PKCS#7 format
+- byte message signed with your private ECC/RSA private key
+- signedData packed into PKCS#7 format
--encrypt signedData with recipients public certs retrieved from LDAP -encryptData packed into .p7m
+- encrypt signedData with recipients public certs retrieved from LDAP
+- encryptData packed into .p7m
--EAS sends email
+- EAS sends email

 ## Reading:
 - unpacked .p7m to encryptedData